eadc-p/server-for-CRUD/readme.md

 		  url : YOUR URL HERE
 		};
 	Don’t forget to add your username and password (the ones from the database user, not your mLab account) into the URL.

+2. open terminal and go to your directory.
+	In terminal enter--  npm run start

+3. In your browser go to localhost:8000
+4. Send get requests on localhost:8000/:id
+5. Use Postman app to send Put, Delete and Post requests.